AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 - Along with the laser diodes, five infrared sensors were also tested.
 These are most sensitive at 850nm wavelength.
 These were bought from [T.T.
 Electronics](https://www.ttelectronics.com/).
 The following table has relevant information regarding these sensors.

+- Refer to table 1 for datasheets and links to the sensors mentioned above.

 **[Label your table!
 Table labels go at the top. i.e. Table 1.
 Blah balh ablah and don't forget to refer to it in your text!]**
+**Table 1.
+Details for sensors.**

 Part number | Description | Datasheet Link
 ------------ | ------------- | -------------